Paxogos/checkers-app/docs/DesignDoc.md

 > _This section will provide information about the testing performed
 > and the results of the testing._

 ### Acceptance Testing
 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

-Currently the only user story to have completed acceptance testing is "Sign-In"

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage